Updated for 2021

 In most every case, it takes at least 20 minutes to have a proper dialogue which is why we only calendar meetings of 20-30 minutes.
 (And we keep to that!)

 Don’t waste your reps’ time with a large number of ‘appointments’.
-Combining a data-based process with powerful technology, FRONTLINE is the only company that creates a Real Lead: The Meaningful Interaction.
+Combining a data-based process with powerful technology, FRONTLINE is the only company that creates The Meaningful Interaction – which is an authentic lead.
 We also leverage our software to train via simulation on how to best execute the MI for the highest rate of opportunity creation.
 Reach out to us today to learn more about our process and how we can help you expand your pipeline.